 There is some disagreement over who reached the North Pole first.
-American explorer Richard E. Peary claimed to have been the first in 1909, traveling by dogsled.
+American explorer Robert E. Peary claimed to have been the first in 1909, traveling by dogsled.
 Another American, Richard E. Byrd, claimed to have reached the pole by airplane in 1926.
 Both of these claims were later disputed—some controversy remains ongoing.
 An international expedition of Roald Amundsen, Lincoln Ellsworth and Umberto Nobile indisputably reached the North Pole by airship three days after Byrd’s attempt in 1926.
 On this expedition, they became the first to reach the pole and the first to traverse the polar region—from Svalbard to Alaska.

 The first surface expedition to travel to the North Pole was in 1968, when America Ralph Plaisted led a team there on snowmobiles.
 This group was airlifted home from the pole.
 The first surface expedition to travel to the pole and back without resupplying didn’t happen until 1986 by dogsled.
 It was also in 1986 that the first woman reached the North Pole—American Ann Bancroft.